-Over the past 40 years, Paraguay has lost the majority of its natural forest cover, thus becoming one of the countries with the highest deforestation rates in the world.
-Uninterrupted deforestation practices in the Paraguayan Chaco between 1987 and 2012 resulted in the loss of 27% of its original cover, accounting for almost 44,000 km2 of forested areas depleted.
-The rapid expansion of the agricultural frontier, cattle ranching, and illegal logging has converted the last forest remnants into isolated patches, thus endangering their continuity and biodiversity within them.
-In response to these events, the Paraguayan government has implemented numerous environmental programs and regulations to amend the damage that had happened in the past.
+In the last 40 years, Paraguay has lost most of its natural forest area, becoming one of the countries with the highest rate of deforestation in the world.
+Rapid expansion of agricultural land, cattle ranching, and illegal logging have transformed the last remnants of forest into isolated patches, threatening their connectivity and the biodiversity within them.
+In response to these events, the Paraguayan government has implemented numerous environmental programs and regulations to repair the damage done in the past.